Bubble Dizzy

 Bubble Dizzy is an arcade style action video game developed by the Oliver Twins and published in November 1990 by Codemasters for the Amstrad, Spectrum, MS-DOS, Atari ST, Commodore 64 and Amiga.

 Gameplay

 The game involves Dizzy being forced to walk the plank of a pirate ship and from the sea bed use bubbles to float back to the surface and dry land.

-Like Dizzy Down the Rapids, this game derived from a mini-game found in The Fantastic Adventures of Dizzy.
+Reception

+The game received mixed to negative reviews, with critics commenting positively on the colorful graphics but negatively on the difficulty.
+Warren Lapworth of Crash called it "the worst Dizzy game ever...makes eating soup with a fork look easy."
+James Leach of Your Sinclair magazine stated the gameplay "relies tremendously on luck" and noted its more straightforward, arcade-style mechanics compared to other Dizzy games.